 Who is most at risk?

-Functional alcoholics are often thought normal by colleagues or loved ones because they do not conform to the general perception of an alcoholic as badly behaved, unreliable and unemployable.
-Instead, they are often middle-aged family types with steady jobs and social standing.
+Functional alcoholics are often thought ‘normal’ by colleagues or loved ones because they do not conform to the general perception of an alcoholic by being unreliable and unemployable.
+Instead, they are often people with steady jobs and social standing.
 This may lead to their drinking appearing unproblematic for a long time.

-A person’s dependence on alcohol may have started in a number of ways of which the following are the most common:
+A person’s dependence on alcohol may have started in several ways of which the following are the most common:

 - A lifestyle where regular drinking is the norm